pygillier/chert/README.md

 Download and extract Chert to a web-accessible directory, then run `composer install` in this directory.

+### Database

+Depending on chosen DBMS, create a database and associated user.

+## Setup

+### Database initialization

+On chosen database, execute matching sql scripts (in `sql/`folder ) to create the necessary table.

+As Chert is based on Doctrine DBAL, database configurations options in Chert are the same as the one used in [DBAL configuration][3].
+SQL scripts are provided for MySQL and SQlite, schema is simple so converting these files to other DBMS is easy (feel free to queue them if you want to)

 ### Web-access
 Chert's entry point is `web/index.php`.
 In order to have shorter URLs and protect your configuration file, you may redefine

 ### Configure database and other options
 All configuration options are defined in `settings.yml`, a `settings.yml-dist` version is available as a kickstart.

-As Chert is based on Doctrine DBAL, database configurations options in Chert are the same as the one used in [DBAL configuration][3].
-They need to be put under the database entry.